 - IXPs charging for traffic

 - This competes with members

-- Port charges are normal
+- Charging for the switch port is common

-- Annual membership fee / cost contribution is normal
+- Annual membership fee / cost contribution is common

 - Mandatory Peering

 - Forcing all members to peer, against their own business requirements

 - Drives potential members away

 - Interconnecting IXPs

 - IXP in one locality connecting its LAN to an IXP in another locality

 - Competes with members

 - Who pays for the link and the traffic?

 - Technical errors

 - IXP is an ethernet switch, not a router

 - Members must only connect using routers (no switches)

 - Routing design errors (e.g. not using BGP for route exchange)